TZstatsADS/ads-spring2023-project2-group_6/README.md

 ## NYC MTA & Traffic Tracker Dashboard : The Impact of Covid-19 to NYC's Hustle & Bustle
 Term: Spring 2023

+This the link to our project : https://denisesonia.shinyapps.io/mtatrackerdashboard/

 + **NYC MTA & Traffic Tracker Dashboard : The Impact of Covid-19 to NYC's Hustle & Bustle**:
 + + Team members
 	+ Denise Rahmadina